Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 John Ben Snow, one of the principal architects of the British Woolworths and Buying Director for many years - pictured in around 1920

 John Ben SNOW was born in Pulaski, New York on June 16th, 1883.
 A College graduate, he met Fred Moore Woolworth in 1906.
 Fred suggested a career with the Company but counselled John not to mention his qualifications as cousin Frank respected only hard-work and commitment.
 John took heed of the advice and offered to work without pay while he learned the ropes.
 He signed up as Fred's trainee at the flagship store in Sixth Avenue New York (which at the time paid a rental of $20,000 a year!).
-Within twelve months Snow was rewarded with a store of his own at Port Jervis, in New York state.
+Within twelve months Snow was rewarded with a store of his own at Port Jervis, in New York State.

 The Manhattan store was a real feather in John's cap - but more was to come.
 While he wasn't much of a salesman, he quickly built a reputation as a great Buyer.
 He topped up the novelties from the Buying Office with local purchases, and drove big sales as a result.
 Before long word reached Frank Woolworth at his headquarters in the Stewart Building in New York City.
 He instructed that Snow's best items should be offered nationally.